brmontgomery/362RestaurantAssignment/README.md

 For this assignment, the class was given a list of requirements that a restaurant was asking for in a piece of software that would run various aspects of their business.
 Unfortunately, these instructions have since been lost to a hard drive failure.

-This repository's last commit shows my final result.
+This repository's last commit shows my group's final result.